Understanding Claims Defense

 Evaluating the Claims Process

-The strongest malpractice insurance coverage will not only defend you in a lawsuit but will also arm you with tools to help prevent a lawsuit in the first place.
-Risk management is a loss prevention process that helps dentists prevent potential malpractice liability by enhancing the quality of patient care, safety and satisfaction.
+The strongest liability insurance coverage will not only defend you in a lawsuit but will also arm you with tools to help prevent a lawsuit in the first place.
+Risk management is a loss prevention process that helps dentists prevent potential liability by enhancing the quality of patient care, safety and satisfaction.

-While most malpractice insurers provide risk management, the quality and expertise of these programs can vary considerably.
+While most liability insurers provide risk management, the quality and expertise of these programs can vary considerably.
 Common risk mitigation resources may include continuing education courses, online programs, publications and practice assessment tools.
-However, a quality risk management program should be comprehensive, focus on areas of specialty, and support the core philosophy of the company.Newly graduated dentists often underestimate the importance of risk management services when selecting their malpractice insurance.
+However, a quality risk management program should be comprehensive, focus on areas of specialty, and support the core philosophy of the company.Newly graduated dentists often underestimate the importance of risk management services when selecting their liability insurance.
 It's only when they have a patient in the chair with a serious concern that they realize how valuable this service can be.
 Each year, our Clinical Risk Management Team answers thousands of calls from insured dentists.
 Some of the top category concerns include: dealing with difficult or non-compliant patients, record retention issues, and how to handle and disclose an adverse event.
 Click to learn about specific situations where an experienced consultant is only a phone call away.